Kaltura: Editing Captions in a Video

 Download Your Captions for Editing

-• Click the Download icon (see image below) to download SRT file
+Step 7 - Click the Download icon (see image below) to download the SRT file

 Screenshot with blue circle around download button

-• Edited captions files can be uploaded back into Kaltura by clicking the Upload captions file button in the Captions tab
+Step 9 - To re-upload your edited captions files back into Kaltura, click the Upload captions file button on the Kaltura Captions tab

 Screenshot with blue circle around upload captions file